 When you first remove the moulding from the saw the burr will be moist and pliable.
 Don’t try to remove it yet.
 Wait until it’s dry, usually a matter of about 15 seconds.
 Then it should be brittle and break off easily and cleanly.
 To avoid this burr, try moving the spinning blade through the moulding quickly.
 A quick, punching stroke is best.
 As a general rule a blade with fewer teeth (40-teeth) will generate less heat and is favored for cutting polystyrene.
 However, many framers use an 80-tooth blade with no ill effects.
 Make sure the teeth are not bent.
 A single slightly bent tooth can cause melting issues with polystyrene.

 Imitation wood mouldings can be cut easily in a manual miter saw which produces a nice clean edge.
 For those experiencing issues cutting it with a power saw, this is a good low priced alternative.
 Polystyrene can also be cut effectively in a guillotine chopper.
 Polystyrene can be sanded in a manual sander like the Logan Precision Sander, but should not be sanded with a power sander, which will melt it.

 Joining Imitation Wood Mouldings

 Imitation wood mouldings cannot be routed for T-nails, so the slot and peg system common in joining wood sectional frames cannot be applied here.
-Imitation wood frames are best joined by clamping the four sides together in a pony band clamp after applying Plastibond Poly Glue.
+Imitation wood frames are best joined by clamping the four sides together in a band clamp after applying the Plastibond Glue.
 V-Nailing is possible but not absolutely essential when joining these mouldings.
 Many framers just use the Plastibond glue, although adding Logan V-Nails does not deter in any way and does add strength to the frame.